JetSetIlly/Gopher2600/README.md

 On startup, the stick is assumed to be the controller of choice.

-In the case of keyboard controllers, it's possible for the emulation to detect for certainty that a keyboard controller is required.
-It is therefore not possible to switch to or from keyboard control manually because there is no need.
+In the case of keypad controllers, it's possible for the emulation to detect for certainty that a keypad controller is required.
+It is therefore not possible to switch to or from keypad control manually because there is no need.

 ### Gamepad